Dream Big (or not)

 When you use your own true voice to encourage and support, when you live your days with kindness and do the best you can with whatever tools you have to leave everything you touch a little better than you found it, that is living big.
 That is a life of purpose and meaning.

-It doesn’t have to be public and it doesn’t have to include any version of celebrity.
-Living big is done over a million small moments in our day to day lives, in the millions of tiny interactions we have where our existence brushes up against someone else’s.
+It doesn’t have to be public and it doesn’t have to include any version of the celebrity.
+Living big is done over a million small moments in our day-to-day lives, in the millions of tiny interactions we have where our existence brushes up against someone else’s.

 Our dreams shift over our lives and we can change our minds at any point.
 If you’re not sure yet, then I encourage you to begin “small”…begin with a way to meet your responsibilities that leaves time for your joy and take it from there.
 You may find that that feels quite big after all.
 You may find that you do, indeed, want to share it with others at some point.
 Or not.
 Whatever.
 It’s enough.